 Now, whether your next custom commission will be a three-piece suit or a polo shirt, consult the list of makers below.

-Named after the constitutional amendment that that prohibited the production of alcohol in the United States, 18th Amendment’s distinct house style is infused by the sartorial signifiers of the Jazz Age and the gregarious personal style of its founder and creative director Angel Ramos.
-Rather than fitting clients through a set block pattern, the made-to-measure program splits the difference with bespoke by creating a custom pattern for each client based off of 30 body measurements.
-Once the fabric is cut, the garment is then made according to one of 18th Amendment’s 1930s-inspired house styles.
+The Angel Ramos house style is infused with the sartorial signifiers of the Jazz Age and the gregarious personal style of its titular founder and creative director.
+Rather than fitting clients through a set block pattern, the made-to-measure program splits the difference with bespoke by creating a custom pattern for each client based on 30 body measurements.
+Once the fabric is cut, the garment is then made according to one of the 1930s-inspired house styles.
 The company also offers its soft-shouldered jackets, high-waisted trousers, knit polos and four-pocket “cigar shirts” made-to-order.

 Address: 13 Christopher Street, New York, NY 10014